Ophthalmologist + Refractive Surgeon

 Week 1 to week 6 postoperatively: at this time period you will be monitored by your surgeon to make sure everything is going OK.
 The goal generally is to get you seeing perfectly at distance without glasses.
 Approximately one out of 20 patients may need a slight touchup with the laser to get slightly better vision.
 If you have opted for a multifocal lens, your near vision also may be fairly good.
 Ask your surgeon more about the specifics when the time comes.

 Unparalleled Expertise.
 Meet our Austin Refractive Surgeon and Optometrist.

-Dr. Lancaster is a Refractive Surgeon at SharpeVision Modern LASIK and Modern Cataract.
+Dr. Lancaster is a Refractive Surgeon at SharpeVision Modern LASIK & LENS.
 He has lived all over the world and is fluent in Spanish.

 Meet Dr. Nicholas Lancaster